Visitor Center Fine Art Exhibit Space

 View the press release about Megan's residency and public programs (pdf file).

 Courtesy Zach Tipton

 Randy Pijoan was an artist in residence in May 2013.
-Randy's theme wais "In Life and In Death," capturing cycles in the natural world that mirror aspects of the human experience.
+Randy's theme was "In Life and In Death," capturing cycles in the natural world that mirror aspects of the human experience.
 The artist created and operates Venturo Open Press, a non-profit facility to encourage disadvantaged youth in creating fine art prints.
 During his residency, he brought an fine art printing press to the Visitor Center, demonstrating the process of printmaking.
-He also conducted two free painting workshops.
+He also conducted two painting workshops.

 Courtesy Ranna McNeil

 Ranna McNeil was an artist in residence in 2012.
 Her dreamlike abstractions are made with a variety of materials including crystal, glass, and encaustic wax.
 During her residency she shared her process of creating in glass, crystal, and painting at the Visitor Center.
 She has created a number of pieces related to the dunes, and is currently working to complete a complex cast crystal sculpture that she carved in wax during her residency.

 Painter Joseph Palmerio was Artist in Residence in September 2011.
 Palmerio relates: "Although I am a representational painter, I am grabbed initially by a landscape's abstract shapes...this allows for a strong composition on which to present the subtle colors of nature."

 During his residency, the artist gave two plein air oil painting demonstrations, as well as a number of informal demonstrations of watercolor painting in the Visitor Center.